ckan/ckanext-xloader/README.rst

     # The maximum size of files to load into DataStore.
 In bytes.
 Default is 1 GB.
     ckanext.xloader.max_content_length = 1000000000

-    # To always use messytables to load data, instead of attempting a direct
+    # To always use the tabulator library to load data, instead of attempting a
-    # PostgreSQL COPY, set this to True.
+    # direct PostgreSQL COPY, set this to True.
 This more closely matches the
     # DataPusher's behavior.
 It has the advantage that the column types
     # are guessed.
 However it is more error prone, far slower and you can't run
     # the CPU-intensive queue on a separate machine.
-    ckanext.xloader.just_load_with_messytables = False
+    ckanext.xloader.just_load_with_tabulator = False

     # The maximum time for the loading of a resource before it is aborted.
     # Give an amount in seconds.
 Default is 60 minutes